Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/clipboard-operations.md

 The [PasteDragDropEventArgs](xref:@ActiproUIRoot.Controls.SyntaxEditor.PasteDragDropEventArgs).[Text](xref:@ActiproUIRoot.Controls.SyntaxEditor.PasteDragDropEventArgs.Text) property can be set to the text to be inserted.
 It also can be set to `null` to insert nothing.

 > [!TIP]
->
 > For [CanPaste](xref:@ActiproUIRoot.Controls.SyntaxEditor.PasteDragDropAction.CanPaste) actions, the [PasteDragDropEventArgs](xref:@ActiproUIRoot.Controls.SyntaxEditor.PasteDragDropEventArgs).[Text](xref:@ActiproUIRoot.Controls.SyntaxEditor.PasteDragDropEventArgs.Text) property can be set to any non-`null` value to indicate that an object can be pasted.
 The actual value only has to be assigned for the [Paste](xref:@ActiproUIRoot.Controls.SyntaxEditor.PasteDragDropAction.Paste) actions.

 ## Tracking Clipboard Change Events

-Since the [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event fires any time text is cut or copied from the control, it can also be used to maintain an external clipboard-setting history in your application.
+Since the [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event is raised any time text is cut or copied from the control, it can also be used to maintain an external clipboard-setting history in your application.
 This is useful for maintaining a clipboard ring for your application.